comicalromance/tp/docs/UserGuide.md

 ### Tag

 This is a small label that you can add to student entries, enabling you to keep track of small details about your students, and better identify them.
-For instance, you can tag weaker students as `Needs Help` or Macintosh users as `Mac Users`.
+For instance, you can tag weaker students as `NeedsHelp` or Macintosh users as `MacUsers`.